geonavo/iot-device-sdk-embedded-c/doc/user_guide.md

 ### MQTT v3.1.1

 The Device SDK communicates over Pub/Sub topics with MQTT.
-The Device SDK connects a TCP socket to the [Cloud IoT Core MQTT bridge](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2202566686/Publishing+over+MQTT).
+The Device SDK connects a TCP socket to the [IoT Core MQTT bridge](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2202566686/Publishing+over+MQTT).
 The Device SDK then requests subscriptions to one or many topics via the socket.
 After the Device SDK subscribes to a topic, all incoming data is published to the client application on the embedded device.

 Similarly, devices can publish to one or many topics to perform outgoing communication with IoT Core.
 The device doesn't need to keep track of numerous connections, report connection state, or broadcast messages to multiple addresses.
 Instead, the device publishes a message to a topic.
 IoT Core automatically routes the message to the associated [subscriptions](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2202206388/Creating+registries+and+devices).
 Because routing and permissions are handled in the cloud, the Device SDK reduces the device's communication overhead.